Therapeutic Boarding Schools Helping Washington Families

 Our Therapeutic Approach

-Asheville Academy for Girls has helped hundreds of families and their daughters achieve lasting change and success.
+Asheville Academy has helped hundreds of families and their daughters achieve lasting change and success.
 Our unique therapeutic methods include techniques such as Equine Therapy, DBT, and Group Therapy.
 With our multiple therapeutic facilities, Washington girls are a part of a home-like community, that is comfortable and nurturing.
 Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
 To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!